AliKelDev/Alikel-Linkgen/README.md

 ### Person Name Search Generator

 -   Input a list of names (one per line).
--   Optionally provide a common company name to narrow the search.
+-   Optionally provide a common company name to narrow the search for both individual and combined links.
--   Generates two types of links per name:
+-   Generates several types of links per batch:
-    -   **Basic Search:** A general LinkedIn search for the name.
+    -   **Individual Basic Search:** A general LinkedIn search for each name entered.
-    -   **Targeted Search:** A LinkedIn search specifically looking for the name within the provided company context (if entered).
+    -   **Individual Targeted Search:** A LinkedIn search specifically looking for each name within the provided company context (only generated if a company is entered).
+    -   **Combined Bulk Search:** A single search link using `OR` logic to find *any* of the entered names in one result set.
+Useful for quickly scanning for multiple contacts.
--   Includes "Open All" buttons for both basic and targeted searches.
+-   Includes "Open All" buttons for individual basic and targeted searches.
+-   Provides "Open Bulk Search" and "Copy Link" buttons for the combined search.
 -   Maintains its own persistent search history (stored locally).

 ### Company Bucket Selector & Management